You are here

-The procession will form in Sams Chapel, second floor of the Hall of Pioneers.
+The procession will form in Muir Gym and enter Graves Family Sports Complex through the north gate.
 BE ON TIME.
 If an emergency causes you to arrive after the start of the procession, DO NOT ENTER THE PROCESSION LINE.
 Instead, report to an usher who will seat you.
 Please leave all purses and valuables with family or friends.
 Please silence your cell phones.

 The line marshals will direct each row to proceed to the stage area.
 Each candidate will hand the name card found on your seat to the graduation assistant.
 After their names are called, candidates will walk across the stage, greet the president, pause for photos, and then return to their appropriate rows and seats, staying in the same order.

 Diploma covers were in the celebration box mailed to each graduate in May.
 Official diplomas were mailed in June by the Office of the Registrar to the permanent address on file in the Office of Student Financial Planning.